Posted in:

-An ISA (individual savings account) is a type of savings account that allows you to grow your money in a tax-efficient manner.
+The answer to, “What is an ISA,” is that an ISA (Individual Savings Account) is a type of savings account that allows you to grow your money in a tax-efficient manner.
 It’s a simple scheme set up by the government to help savers and investors make their money go further.
-Moneyfarm’s comprehensive guide will tell you all you need to know about ISAs.
+In this Moneyfarm ISA guide, we will tell you all you need to know about ISAs.

 • Stocks and Shares ISA